JaimeStill/learning-azure/notes/03-azure-kubernetes-service/02-deploy-to-aks.md

 ![container-registry-diagram](https://learn.microsoft.com/en-us/training/modules/aks-deploy-container-app/media/4-1-container-registry-diagram.png)

-Allows you to store container images safely in teh cloud for later deployment.
+Allows you to store container images safely in the cloud for later deployment.
 You can think of the container registry as an archive that stores multiple versions of your container image.
 Each stored image has a tag assigned for identification.

 For example, you might have the image `contoso-website:latest`, which would be a different version of the image with the tag `contoso-website:v1.0.0`.